Evelyn Ryan, Yourlifelifter

 Learning to do so is tough.
 However, you are well worth the effort and here’s why.

 Most of us were raised in unhealthy environments that lead to our emotional unhealthiness, neuroses, and low self-worth.
 We have not developed our abilities to tap fully into our personal strength.
 Many of us are used to not having our personal boundaries honored or our emotions validated.
-We may have learned to be reactive to whatever or whomever triggers emotions that we believe we are powerless to.
+We may have learned to be reactive to whatever or whomever triggers pain-based emotions that we believe we are powerless to.
 We may be notorious boundary violators ourselves.

 Let’s look at these amazing and not so obvious healing benefits a bit closer.